jlinoff/lsjci/README.md

 This tool is similar to javap but has a different output format that i find more useful.
 For example it sorts the variable and method names and provides a simple to read prefix.

-## Download and use.
+## Download and Use
+You can use the tool immediately.
 Here is how you download and run it.
 ```bash
 $ git clone https://github.com/jlinoff/lsjci.git
 $ lsjci/bin/lsjci -version          # get the version number